lizanalab/forecasting2023lundkvist/README.md

 ## Parameters

+The script takes one argument, which is used to name the output file.
 The parameters are stored in an object in the script.
-It takes one argument, which is used to name the output file.

 | Parameter | Description |
 |:----------|:------------|